Labstep/labstepPy/README.md

 # labstepPy

-Python wrapper around the Labstep API
+Python SDK for working with the Labstep API

 ## Installation